 |Trace Gas Mass Spec Hard Vacuum||Yes||Yes||Yes||Yes||R134a, SF6, Air, H2, NO2, CO2||No||High|

-1. The test method measure the global leak rate of the part, versus individual leaks.
+1. The test method measures the part’s global leak rate versus individual leaks.

 2. The test volume significantly affects the test cycle time and/or sensitivity.

-3. Result may vary based on skill of operator.
+3. Results may vary based on skill of operator.

-While no process is error free, our investment in multiple methods and a range of leak testing sensitivities provides us with options to meet a customer’s range of expectations from engineering specifications, quality verifications, and supply chain requirements.
+While no process is error-free, our investment in multiple methods and a range of leak testing sensitivities provides us with options to meet our customers’ expectations from engineering specifications, quality verifications, and supply chain requirements.